brenthuisman/arb-nrn-comp/README.md

 Before first use, run the deployment scripts to create all of the required network model files, configuration files and jobscripts.

 ```
+cd $HOME/arb-nrn-comp
 python deploy/unpack.py
 ```

 ## Benchmarks

-After deployment, any of the jobscripts can be queued manually by calling them directly with `sbatch`:
+After deployment, any of the jobscripts can be queued manually by calling them directly with `sbatch` (always run jobs from the `$SCRATCH` filesystem):

 ```
+cd $SCRATCH
 sbatch $HOME/arb-nrn-benchmarks-rdsea-2022/jobs/nrn_distr.sh
 ```